JetBrains/intellij-sdk-docs/topics/ui/principles/layout.md

 # Layout

+<link-summary>UI guidelines on laying out the controls in dialogs.</link-summary>

 Arrange UI controls in dialogs according to the rules below to help people locate the necessary settings faster and understand how they are related. <br/>

 Independent controls: